August 1st - Sonoma Valley, California

 and Kathy claim that there is no proof on our web page that we actually do

-few pictures that prove - yes we do work occasionally.
-Let this clear up any
+work, so here are a few pictures that prove - yes we do work occasionally.
+Let

-confusion that our lives are all play and no work.
-Ha ha ha ha!!!
-We must
+this clear up any confusion that our lives are all play and no work.
+Ha ha ha ha

-except for Memphis the weather all over the country is usually great since
+except for Memphis, the weather all over the country is usually great since

 they try and schedule races during a city's good weather period.
 Thanks guys!